 Earlier, I mentioned review syndication and wanted to expand on this more.
 If you’re using a company that offers syndication, such as Bazaar Voice, this is a fantastic way to increase the number of product reviews on your site.
 “Review syndication is the process of accumulating, sharing, and distributing customer-generated reviews across multiple sites — brand websites, retail sites, social media, review sites, and search engines — to reach more consumers.”

-AuTomate Review Requests Without a 3rd Party Review Platform
+Automate Product Or Company Review Requests Without a 3rd Party Review Platform

 You’ll be able to pull in the product the customer purchased and then link to the review section on your website.
 Klaviyo walks you through this process.

-Personally Reach out to Your Customers
+Personally Reach Out to Your Customers

 Guess what happened?
 A negative review came in on Google and I hadn’t taken my own advice to stay ahead of this.
 Ever since then, we’ve put a strategy in place to reach out to our customers who have left a review through TrustPilot asking them to leave a review for us on Google and/or Facebook.
-The message is extremely personalized, including a link to where they can leave both reviews, and the original review that they wrote so that they can easily copy and paste.
+The message is extremely personalized, including a link to where they can leave both reviews and the original review that they wrote so that they can easily copy and paste.

 Offer an Incentive